Posted on by Liam

 What type of income do you want from your pension pot?

-Details of your pension pot options under the new pension rules are explained here.
+Details of your pension pot options under the new pension rules are explained here* via a FREE downloadable guide.
+It is the best guide I've found for download on the subject and best of all it is currently FREE.
 Ultimately if you want to use your pension pot to generate an income you can use income drawdown (see later), purchase an annuity or a combination of both.
 If you are unsure what to do then seek the help of a qualified financial adviser.
 If you don't already have a financial adviser you can trust then you can find a reputable one here.

 One advantage of income drawdown is that it gives you greater flexibility over your retirement income and also allows you to keep your pension pot invested so that it can grow, along with your income (although neither is guaranteed).
 I cover drawdown in more detail later.
 While annuities are less attractive than they were post the Budget 2014 some people still prefer the security of a guaranteed income stream.